roundyyy/devmultitool/README.md

 DevMultiTool provides several batch operations that can be performed on game objects.
 These include:

 - Moving, cloning, replacing, enabling, disabling, setting, adjusting etc.
-- Sorting game objects by material
+- Sorting game objects by material with submeshes separation support
 - Setting layer and tag for multiple game objects
 - Adding colliders in bulk
 - Cleaning empty game objects or inactive components